xadahiya/gcm-tensorflow-udacity/README.md

 ## Server Configuration

-### After you sign up to Google Cloud Platform, there are three basic steps to completef:
+### After you sign up to Google Cloud Platform, there are three basic steps to complete:

 *  Create a Linux-based VM instance with the required hardware specs.
 Tutorial [here](https://cloud.google.com/compute/docs/quickstart-linux)
 * Install Software: Anaconda Python, Tensorflow and Julia.